EOEPCA/deployment-guide/docs/building-blocks/resource-registration.md

 The Resource Registration BB comprises the following key components:

+1. **Registration API**:<br>
-1. **Registration API**: Provides core resource management services on the local platform, offering an OGC API Processes interface for resource creation, update, and deletion.
+   Provides core resource management services on the local platform, offering an OGC API Processes interface for resource creation, update, and deletion.

+1. **Harvester**:<br>
-2. **Harvester**: Implements workflows for harvesting and registering resources from external data sources using the Flowable BPMN platform.
+   Implements workflows for harvesting and registering resources from external data sources using the Flowable BPMN platform.

+1. **Common Library**:<br>
-3. **Common Library**: A Python library that consolidates functionalities from various upstream packages, used to implement business logic in workflows and resource handling.
+   A Python library that consolidates functionalities from various upstream packages, used to implement business logic in workflows and resource handling.

 ---